uktechreviews/year12/projects.md

 # Example coding activities

+> [!TIP]

+Use these examples when you have a free lesson or want to practice programming

 ### Activity 1 Random number code breaker

 - [ ] Ask the user to enter a random three digit number from 111 to 999